-The Central Bank has issued a revised CCMA with effect from 1 July 2013, which has been issued under statutory powers and is to be read as one with the Consumer Protection Code 2012.
 The CCMA sets out the procedures that must be adopted by every regulated entity operating in Ireland as regards mortgage lending to a consumer in respect of the consumer's primary residence in Ireland.
 As such, the CCMA applies to the Issuer.